prof-biney/bank_app/README.md

 ![BankApp Logo](/assets/images/logo.png)

 BankApp is a modern, feature-rich mobile banking application built with React Native and Expo.
 It provides users with a seamless banking experience, allowing them to manage their accounts, cards, and transactions on the go.
-The application uses Appwrite for backend services and Paystack for payment processing.
+The application uses Appwrite for backend services and a lightweight server (Bun + Hono) for card storage and payment flows (deployable to Fly.io or run locally).

 ## 📱 Features